 Top Three Oils Picks

 Canola oil is also a healthy oil rich in monounsaturated and polyunsaturated fatty acids.
 Canola oil reduces your chances of heart disease as omega-3 fatty acids present in the Canola oil reduces your risk of heart disease.
 The refined canola oil doesn’t have antioxidants, but its shelf life is relatively long.
-To control your cholesterol levels, you can add this mild-flavoured oil to your recipes for baking and frying.
+To control your cholesterol levels, you can add this mild-flavored oil to your recipes for baking and frying.
 It also helps to control blood sugar levels.
-Canola oil has 62% monounsaturated fat, 31% polyunsaturated fat and 7% saturated fat.
+Canola oil has 62% monounsaturated fat, 31% polyunsaturated fat, and 7% saturated fat.
 It can be mixed in equal proportions with olive oil and can be used for making salad dressing.
-It can also be used for baking, roasting and salad dressing.
+It can also be used for baking, roasting, and salad dressing.

-Olive Oil: Virgin and Extra virgin olive oils (olive oil extracted by pressing and squeezing olive fruits that are devoid of chemicals) have more intense taste than light versions, in addition, they also have polyphenols (antioxidants).
+Olive Oil: Virgin and Extra virgin olive oils (olive oil extracted by pressing and squeezing olive fruits that are devoid of chemicals) have a more intense taste than light versions, in addition, they also have polyphenols (antioxidants).
 These oils are healthy for the heart.
-According to a research study published in ‘Annals of Internal Medicine’, in 2006 scientists concluded that virgin olive oil enhanced HDL levels in men than the refined olive oil did.
-It even prevented the oxidation of LDL cholesterol.
+According to a research study published in ‘Annals of Internal Medicine, in 2006 scientists concluded that virgin olive oil enhanced HDL levels in men than refined olive oil did.
+It even prevents the oxidation of LDL cholesterol.
 Olive oil is rich in monounsaturated fatty acids – it is the best oil for the heart as it lowers the risk of heart disease and improves HDL levels in the blood.
-Olive oil has 78% monounsaturated, 8% polyunsaturated and 14% saturated fatty acids.
+Olive oil has 78% monounsaturated, 8% polyunsaturated, and 14% saturated fatty acids.
 This is an ideal oil for the heart.
 Good for preparing steamed vegetables.

 Walnut oil is rich in polyunsaturated fatty acids: 67%; monounsaturated fatty acids: 24% and contains very less amount of saturated fats: 9%.
 Omega-3 fatty acids present in walnut are good for the heart and brain.
 Walnut oil has a relatively short shelf life and can be stored in a refrigerator for up to 3 months.
-Owing to its nutty flavour this oil is good for salad dressings.
+Owing to its nutty flavor this oil is good for salad dressings.